JetBrains/teamcity-documentation/topics/ruby-environment-configurator.md

 <td>

-Specify here the RVM interpreter name and optionally a gemset configured on a build agent.
+The RVM interpreter name and, optionally, a gemset configured on a build agent.

-Note, that the interpreter name cannot be empty.
-If gemset isn't specified, the default one will be used.
+The interpreter name cannot be empty.
+If gemset is not specified, the default one will be used.

-This option can be used if you don't want to use the `.rvmrc` settings, for instance to run tests on different ruby interpreters instead of those hard-coded in the `.rvmrc` file.
+This option can be used if you do not want to use the `.rvmrc` settings: for instance, to run tests on different Ruby interpreters instead of those defined in the `.rvmrc` file.

 </td>
 </tr>
 <tr>

 <td>